-Safeguarding Responsibilities for the Voluntary & Charity Sector
+Safeguarding Responsibilities for the Voluntary, Charity, Social Enterprise and Private Sector

 Wirral Safeguarding Children Partnership

 The WSCP is the statutory body responsible for ensuring the effectiveness of multi-agency arrangements to safeguard and promote the welfare of children.
 The three statutory safeguarding partners in Wirral are: Wirral Local Authority, Merseyside Police and Wirral Clinical Commissioning Group.

 The three safeguarding partners are committed to providing a safeguarding system in Wirral where:

 - excellent practice is the norm, and can be seen in common across services

 - partner agencies hold one another to account effectively, and improvement

 - results there is early identification of, and co-owned action on ‘new’ safeguarding issues

 - learning is promoted and embedded, and its effects can be proven